mikeredev/i3blocks/README.md

 # installation
-update your i3 config to start the bar with the new i3blocks configuration file:
+- update your i3 config to start the bar with the new i3blocks configuration file: `bar { status_command i3blocks -c ~/.config/i3blocks/i3blocks.conf }`
-`bar {status_command i3blocks -c ~/.config/i3blocks/i3blocks.conf}`
+- clone or download this repo into `~/.config/i3blocks`, and get the default fonts
 ```bash
 sudo pacman -S python-psutil ttf-font-awesome ttf-inconsolata-nerd
 cd ~/.config